cchinthapatla/mobile-automation/README.md

 Click on Java Compiler -> Select Compiler Compliance Level -> Apply.

 Click on Project Facets -> Select Java Version -> Select Runtimes -> Apply -> Apply and Close

+Update Login Credentials and Device UDID

+Navigate to MobileTest.properties(ConfigFiles/MobileTest.properties), add the login(username and password values) credentials accordingly.

+update device udid(deviceUDID value), we can get the device udid by a command "adb devices" after connect the real device/emulator to your system.

+To run TestNG suite file:

+Right click on testng.xml file and Run as TestNG Suite.

+We can run individual test classes as TestNG classes.

+Note: Testcase is available in MobileTest.java in testclasses(src/test/java/testclasses) package.